 Top Causes Of Big Rig 18-Wheeler Truck Accidents

 - Slippery Roads

 For the most part, drivers of big rigs and commercial trucks are patient, experienced, and quite skilled at what they do.
-Having said that, trucks themselves can be the source of accidents for many reasons.
+Nevertheless, trucks are the source of devastating accidents for many reasons.